thecoderush/Coinview/README.txt

 alright just like that very easy, we have the data on the daily time frame for Bitcoin, that we got from binance, we download it to a CSV file, and you can see right here red line shows our cash, and then we can see whether the value of our account grew, and so what you'll see it looks like our green arrow must be covered up here, but right here is where we actually take a position, you'll see the RSI at the bottom here, so it starts off at the begin of the year overbought, but we're not in the position yet, we're not going to buy it when it's overbought

-so there's nothing to do, all until this huge drop off here, and you can see Bitcoin got very oversold, and if you look at the top here, this is where we took our position, and then you can see that was a great time to take a position right, because Bitcoin price started going way up after it was oversold, and it bounced back strong, so this is when basically Covid hit, it crashed with everything else, so about March 12th year, it was very oversold, we entered a position and you see the RSI starts to go up along with the price, and it gains more and more momentum upward, and then eventually it goes way up right here, spikes up a bit more to 8740, so we enter it at what 4874, and you see the RSI here on the bottom, it goes above 70, and it eventually gets overbought right here, and this red arrow that's where we sell it, and you see our red cash line here goes back flat, and so you can see we started with $10,000, we only made one buy, and one sell during this period from January 1st to the present, and we made three thousand nine hundred and seventy eight dollars, so nearly a 40% return, making a single buy and sell which is great, that that's great, that's what you want yeah so RSI right, greatest indicator ever, we made a bunch of money just like that, very easy, we just do that over and over again and make 40% over and over again, well it turns out that'snot always the case if you analyze this over multiple timeframes, you see a lot of times where you buy something that's over sold and it just keeps going down, and it gets oversold more and more, or you sell something that's overbought way too early, and it keeps going up and you miss out on a lot of profit,
+so there's nothing to do, all until this huge drop off here, and you can see Bitcoin got very oversold, and if you look at the top here, this is where we took our position, and then you can see that was a great time to take a position right, because Bitcoin price started going way up after it was oversold, and it bounced back strong, so this is when basically Covid hit, it crashed with everything else,

+so about March 12th year, it was very oversold, we entered a position and you see the RSI starts to go up along with the price, and it gains more and more momentum upward, and then eventually it goes way up right here, spikes up a bit more to 8740, so we enter it at what 4874, and you see the RSI here on the bottom, it goes above 70, and it eventually gets overbought right here, and this red arrow that's where we sell it, and you see our red cash line here goes back flat,

+and so you can see we started with $10,000, we only made one buy, and one sell during this period from January 1st to the present, and we made three thousand nine hundred and seventy eight dollars, so nearly a 40% return, making a single buy and sell which is great, that's great,

+that's what you want yeah so RSI right, greatest indicator ever, we made a bunch of money just like that, very easy, we just do that over and over again and make 40% over and over again,

+well it turns out that's not always the case if you analyze this over multiple timeframes, you see a lot of times where you buy something that's oversold and it just keeps going down, and it gets oversold more and more, or you sell something that's overbought way too early, and it keeps going up and you miss out on a lot of profit,

-so let's talk about some other timeframes where this might not have worked so successfully let's look at some other timeframes for this data, so this year 2020 as we know has been pretty unique, so we can't say that you know the same conditions that apply in 2020 would have happened in previous years right, this year is unique right, we had this huge oversold condition and if you just bought and just held it you made a pretty good return there, but the key which is detecting this initial oversold condition and making a buy, but would that have worked in previous years?
+so let's talk about some other timeframes where this might not have worked so successfully

+let's look at some other timeframes for this data,

+so this year 2020 as we know has been pretty unique, so we can't say that, you know the same conditions that apply in 2020 would have happened in previous years right, this year is unique right, we had this huge oversold condition and if you just bought and just held it you made a pretty good return there, but the key which is detecting this initial oversold condition and making a buy, but would that have worked in previous years?

-let's see so let's go back to our get_data.py script here, and instead of January 1st 2020, I have this other line commented out, and let's see what happens if we just get all of the data so binance  data is started in 2017 at some point, so you that will cover like the last run of the Bitcoin bubble that occurred, and also capture like the crash that happened after that, and then let's just run it all the way till present day, and just get all of the data daily candlesticks for several years and see what would have happened with the same RSI strategy
+let's see, so let's go back to our get_data.py script here, and instead of January 1st 2020, I have this other line commented out, and let's see what happens if we just get all of the data,

+so binance data is started in 2017 at some point, so you... that will cover like the last run of the Bitcoin bubble that occurred, and also capture like the crash that happened after that, and then let's just run it all the way till present day, and just get all of the data daily candlesticks for several years, and see what would have happened with the same RSI strategy

         (get_data.py)